If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 Probably the closest most Americans have come to idealizing slavery, without of course knowing it, is in the good press that large Japanese corporations once got for maintaining a policy of lifetime employment.
 Lifetime employment and slavery are, of course, practically synonyms, and indeed the same phenomena of reciprocal loyalty and dependency were said—repeatedly, in my memory, in the ’90s on NPR—to emerge.
 Right down to the company uniform and song.
 This, too, is a Carlylean bond, although a rather weird one to the Western eye.

-We thus observe slavery not as a perversion, but as a natural relationship, like marriage.
+We thus observe the Carlylean (and Aristotelian) view that slavery is a natural human relationship, like marriage.
 Of course, like marriage, slavery is not without its abuses.
 When we think of the word “slavery,” we think of these abuses.
-Thus, by defining the word as intrinsically abusive, like marriages in which one party beats the other, we can conveniently define away all the instances of slavery in which the relationship is functional.
+Thus, Carlyle would argue, by defining the word as intrinsically abusive, like marriages in which one party beats the other, we conveniently define away all the instances of slavery in which the relationship is functional.

 In this extreme example, we see the general pattern of Carlylean order.
 Again, order is about the bonds between members of society, which consist of obligations voluntary and involuntary, which are promises made and kept, and enforced by law where law is needed to enforce them.
 Especially critical to Carlyle is the hierarchical bond, the relationship of command, which is one critical form of social glue without which large organizations cannot function.
 Carlyle, who is not perfect, slightly neglects another important class of obligation, the financial.
 Financial obligations are more likely to be voluntary, but also more dependent on enforcement.